 Now, for each of the entries in your inventory, identify which of your values this is butting up against.
 (If you don't know your values yet, it's time to have a crack.
 Read this article, or try this online test as a start.)

 You might write "health" next to the sleep thing, "fairness" next to the lazy husband thing, and "honesty" next to your dodgy best friend's entry.
 Take a look and see what comes up most often.
 You'll probably have a clear theme: you strongly value reliability, for example, which is being tested at work.
-You might strongly value family, and you aren't living up to that.
+You might strongly value family and aren't living up to that.

 Step 3: Convert your 'should's